CarlosUPC/Installer-Research/docs/index.md

 * Add-in /Plug- in -> .dll / .xla /.xlam / .ppam / .dotm, etc…)

-## The Evolution: Microsoft Windows Installer
+## Microsoft Windows Installer

-To enable this level of application management, Microsoft now provides the Microsoft® Windows® Installer (MSI) service as part of its desktop operating systems.
+To enable this level of application management, Microsoft now provides the **Microsoft® Windows® Installer (MSI)** service as part of its desktop operating systems.

 This database-driven service resides on workstations and controls installing, uninstalling, patching, and repairing of software.
 Input into the Windows Installer is an .msi formatted file as already shown above.

 ### MSI Application Management

-The Windows Installer service was designed to support every phase of the application management life cycle, providing a service to support each step involved in managing a desktop application from deployment through retirement.
+The Windows Installer service was designed to support every phase of the **application management life cycle**, providing a service to support each step involved in managing a desktop application from deployment through retirement.

-To support these functions, the Windows Installer needs to receive instructions from an installation package.
+To support these functions, the Windows Installer needs to receive instructions from an **installation package** (that was mentioned above).

 ### Windows Installer Technology

 Previously, installation packages took the form of a setup.exe file.
 Unfortunately, inconsistencies in the way independent software vendors and internal software development groups created these installation files sometimes led to complications when administrators attempted to manage automated installations.

-The emerging standard is for Windows Installer to use the msiexec.exe program to process the installation packages at an end user’s PC.
+The emerging standard is for Windows Installer to use the **msiexec.exe** program to process the installation packages at an end user’s PC.
 The packages follow a standardized database structure containing the information that Windows Installer requires to install or uninstall an application and to run the user interface for the setup.

-In overall, The Windows Installer technology is divided into two parts that work in combination; these include a client-side installer service (Msiexec.exe) and a Microsoft Software Installation (MSI) package file.
+In overall, The Windows Installer technology is divided into two parts that work in combination; these include a **client-side installer service (Msiexec.exe)** and a **Microsoft Software Installation (MSI) package file**.
 Windows Installer uses information contained in a package file to install the program.

 ## But Why use Windows Installer?

-Windows Installer has many built-in functions that save time and effort.
+Windows Installer has many **built-in functions** that save time and effort.

 * Automatic add/remove, uninstall, reinstall, and repair support.
 If an application is already installed, Windows Installer will detect it and display a maintenance user interface instead of an application install interface.

 * In maintenance mode, Windows Installer detects which parts of an application are installed and can allow a user to add or remove features or reinstall the application.

-* The repair functionality also appears in maintenance mode, but is also automatically run every time a shortcut for the application is activated in Windows 2000.
+* The repair functionality also appears in maintenance mode, but is also automatically run every time a shortcut for the application is activated.
 The repair functionality is particularly useful for administrators whose users like to recklessly clean up disk space.

 * Installer's advertising feature.
 Advertising allows an application to appear to be installed, but files are not actually installed on the system until the application is activated through a shortcut, extension, or COM server.
 Advertising makes an application available on the desktop, but since it's not installed until it is activated, companies save on licensing fees and disk space.
 Once a user clicks on a shortcut or double-clicks on a file associated with that application, the application installs automatically.